eDreams ODIGEO to expand its global workforce by +50% to further fuel its growth as a subscription business

+- Key to eDreams ODIGEO's growth strategy is 'Prime', the first subscription programme in the travel industry, which is expected to triple its subscriber base and reach 7.25 million members by April 2025

+- In 2022, during the first phase of this 3-year long hiring campaign, the Company plans to fill over 200 vacancies, notably in its new tech hubs in Porto and Milan as well as in its Barcelona, Madrid and Budapest centres.

-BARCELONA, March 29, 2022 /PRNewswire/ -- eDreams ODIGEO ("The Company"), Europe's largest online travel company, the largest in terms of flights globally outside of China and one of the largest European e-commerce businesses, today announced that it plans to grow its global workforce by 50% by the fiscal year 2025.
+eDreams ODIGEO (“The Company”), Europe's largest online travel company, the largest in terms of flights globally outside of China and one of the largest European e-commerce businesses, announced that it plans to grow its global workforce by 50% by the fiscal year 2025.

 The new hires will strengthen eDreams ODIGEO's tech, product and innovation teams to enable the business to further develop its proprietary technology platform and its wide range of travel products and services.
 The majority of new positions will be based in the tech hub locations that the Company operates across Europe.
 The first phase of this 3-year long hiring campaign will launch this year, when the Company plans to fill 200 vacancies, notably in its new tech hubs in Porto and Milan as well as in its Barcelona, Madrid and Budapest offices.